Brennan-Flood/BlissCord/README.md

 ## Features

 * Users
-  Users can register with DiscordClone after providing a username and password.
+  Users can register with BlissCord after providing a username and password.
 Alternatively, a demo-user has been provided for sampling purposes

 * Servers
   Users have the oppurtunity to create servers, delete said servers, edit the name of those servers, and join servers that other users have created.
 Once you've created or joined a server, you will gain access to that server's channels.